 A state or local party committee or organization may prepare and distribute a slate card, sample ballot, palm card or other printed list naming candidates for any public office.
 The payments are not considered contributions or expenditures on behalf of any federal candidate listed as long as the following conditions are met:

-- The list names at least three candidates running for any election to any public office within the state;
+- The list names at least three candidates running for any election to any public office for which an election is held in the state;

 - The list is not distributed through public advertising, such as broadcast media, newspapers, magazines or billboards.
 Note however, that it may be distributed by direct mail (that is, a mailing by a commercial vendor or from a commercial list); and